Menu

 Q. What type of Weber grill is best if I’m new to grilling?

 A. Because it offers the easiest operation, a Weber gas grill is usually the best option for beginners.
 To start the grill, you only have to turn a few dials and press the ignition button, and your grill is ready in minutes.
-Cleanup is also easy, so you might be inclined to grill more often than if you had a charcoal model.
+Cleanup is also easy, so you might be inclined to grill more often than if you had a charcoal grill.

 Q. Can I use a Weber electric grill in rain or snow?

-A. While the Weber electric grills are meant for outdoor use, they shouldn’t be used in rain or snow for safety reasons.
+A. While Weber electric grills are meant for outdoor use, they shouldn’t be used in rain or snow for safety reasons.
 It’s possible for an electrical malfunction to occur if the grill gets wet, which could lead to electrocution or fire.